School Choice with Multiple Priorities: Improvements

 The proof is provided in Appendix A.6.

-Theorem 2 implies that if each school has two priority orders and one of them is an improvement for a group of students of the other, then the EADA algorithm results in an \textit{improved-group\ optimal} M-stable matching for the profile of sets of the two priority orders of all schools.
-In the case of a priority-based affirmative action, this mechanism attains the minority optimality.
+Theorem 2 implies that if each school has two priority orders, and one is an improvement for a group of students over the other, then the EADA algorithm results in an improved-group optimal M-stable matching for the profile of the two priority orders of all schools.
+In the case of priority-based affirmative action, this mechanism achieves minority optimality.
+That is, even if the welfare of the majority students can be reduced by any amount as long as the matching is M-stable, the result of the EADA algorithm is one where no minority student can be made better off without making some other minority student worse off.

+Of course, this does not mean that all members of an improved group will never be worse off, because there may be competition among the members.
+However, if some members of the group are worse off, then there must exist other members who are better off.